SpottedOwlet/stock-analysis/README.md

 <h3> <p align=left>Code Refactoring In General: Pros </p> </h3>

-Some of the advantages of refactoring code are:
+Some of the advantages of refactoring code are as follows:
-<p>* Code refactoring is intended to improve the design and structure of the code while preserving its functionality.</p>
+* Code refactoring is intended to improve the design and structure of the code while preserving its functionality.
 * Refactoring of code may improve code readability and reduce complexity.
 * Refactoring is usually targeted towards increasing efficiency by decreasing the time taken for code execution.
 * Depending on the objective, the refactored code could use less memory hence making the code less resource dependent.

 <h3> <p align=left>Code Refactoring In General: Cons </p> </h3>

+Some of the disadvantages of refactoring code can be:
 * Refactoring of the code is generally a time consuming process.
 * Sometimes, refactoring code for a certain task could make it more specific for that task and can restrict it's use to particular tasks or situations.

 <h3> <p align=center>Code Refactoring : As It Applies To The Current Analysis </p> </h3>